What Should 501(c)(3) Hospitals Know About Form 990 Filing?

 -

-The IRS requires hospitals that have obtained 501(c)(3) tax-exempt status to file a Form 990 series return every year.
-Hospitals are required to report information regarding their revenue, expenses, assets, liabilities, program services, activities, etc., to the IRS.
+The IRS requires hospitals that have obtained 501(c)(3) tax-exempt status to file Form 990 every year to report information regarding their revenue, expenses, assets, liabilities, program services, activities, etc.

-There are different form variants available in Form 990 series.
-Each Hospital should file form 990 irrespective of their gross receipts value.
+Though there are different form variants available in the Form 990 series (such as 990-EZ, 990-N, and 990-PF), Hospitals should only file Form 990 irrespective of their gross receipts and asset values.

 Additional Filing Requirements for Hospitals